soorajsunil/battDIFF/README.md

 # Numerical-Differentiation
+This repo contains two Matlab functions to compute the numerical differentiation of a vector.

 Numerical differentiation of N uniformly spaced points implemented based on high-accuracy numerical differentiation formulas from [1].
 >  `dy = numDiff(y)`